venkatasatya9/social_media_hive/README.md

 Social Media - Hive
 ====================
-This repo contains data set and queries I use in my social media project for data analysis using the HIVE.
+This repo contains data set and queries I used in my social media project for data analysis using the HIVE.

 Files in the repository
 =======================